Sachal2508/Sachal-Portfolio/README.md

 # 💼 Sachal's Developer Portfolio

 Welcome to my personal developer portfolio built with **ASP.NET Core MVC**.
 This project A showcase of my projects, skills, and professional journey as a Software Developer and Tech Enthusiast.
-Built with C# in .Net environment, it highlights my work and expertise.
+It highlights my work and expertise.
 Explore, connect or get inspired!

 ---